Illinois Gives

 Are all charitable gifts to any charitable organization eligible for this tax credit?

-No. Only gifts to permanent endowments at approved community foundations are eligible to get the state tax credit (until we reach the statewide cap of $5M).
+No. Only gifts to permanent endowments at qualified community foundations are eligible for the state tax credit (until we reach the statewide cap of $5M).
 Donor-advised funds are not eligible.
-Gifts to other charities, private foundations, and family foundations are not eligible for this tax credit.